 IEC 62305-3:2024 — physical protection

-- New requirements on theminimum thickness of certain metallic conductors to limit the risk of hot spots under impact.
+- New requirements on the minimum thickness of certain metallic conductors to limit the risks of hot spots under impact.

-- Clarification of the calculation methods separation distances to reduce the risks associated with induced overvoltages.
+- Clarification of methods for calculating separation distances to reduce risks related to induced overvoltages.

 3) Protection of electrical and electronic systems (IEC 62305-4:2024)

-The part IEC 62305-4:2024 emphasizes the protection of electrical and electronic installations against the effects of electromagnetic pulses related to lightning (LEMP).
-It includes additional annexes and test methods to assess system-level behavior, a particularly important point for sensitive installations (data centers, industrial networks, telecoms).
+Part IEC 62305-4:2024 focuses on the protection of electrical and electronic installations against the effects of lightning-related electromagnetic pulses ( LEMP ).
+It includes annexes and additional test methods to assess system-level behavior, a particularly important point for sensitive installations (data centers, industrial networks, telecommunications).

 TWS (IEC 62793): a recognized measure… if it is operational

-The integration of TWS in IEC 62305-2:2024 is a strong signal: prevention and HSE organization matter, in addition to physical protections.
+The integration of TWS into IEC 62305-2:2024 is a strong signal: prevention and HSE organization matter, in addition to physical protections.

 In practice, a useful TWS should enable the following: